On this page

 Why it matters

-- The Department of State investigates the non-receipt claim.
+- Department of State investigates the non-receipt claim.

-- Potential reissuance of the passport if it cannot be located.
+- Possible reissuance of the passport if the claim is verified.

 Verification